snipegreasy/snipegreasy/README.md

 <br>**I am not afraid to confront or speak out to stand up for myself/others.**
 I'm in a few fandoms rn such as COD, RDR2, TWD, MW, TLOU, DYING LIGHT.

+Please understand that I can be clingy fast but also have times were I **need** space.
+I love cuddles and kisses so int!

+Another think for the mouthwashing fandom.
 <br>**Jimmy cos please int w the most care.**
 <br><sub>Only because I'm semi-uncomfortable with his character.</sub>